harlan-zw/nuxt-delay-hydration/README.md

 #### Init Mode

 Delays hydration before the Nuxt app is created.
-This means your entire app, including plugins, will be delayed.
+Your entire app, including plugins, will be delayed.
 This will provide the biggest blocking time improvements however is the riskiest and may increase other metrics with delayed network requests.